jrmeier/fast-trade/README.md

 # How to use
 1. Provide a path for the data file.
-2. Set your interval (this of this like a charting period).
-The default is 1 minute.
+2. Build your strategy
-3.
+3. ???
+4. Profit